kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 Make a script that does the following:

-- Make a collection in your home called 'chemistry'
+- Make a collection in your home called 'molecules'
 Tip: if you already had this folder from another training session, you can remove it via the command line with `irm -r molecules`
 - Upload all files from the molecules directory
 - Add the AVU 'kind: organic' to any organic molecules.